Guinness: History

 Arthur Guinness started brewing ales in 1759 at the St. James's Gate Brewery, Dublin.
 On 31 December 1759, he signed a 9,000 year lease at £45 per annum for the unused brewery.
 Ten years later, on 19 May 1769, Guinness first exported his ale: he shipped six-and-a-half barrels to Great Britain.

 Arthur Guinness started selling the dark beer porter in 1778.
-The first Guinness beers to use the term were Single Stout and Double Stout in the 1840s.
-Throughout the bulk of its history, Guinness produced only three variations of a single beer type: porter or single stout, double or extra and foreign stout for export.
+The first Guinness beers to use the term "stout" were Single Stout and Double Stout in the 1840s.
+Throughout the bulk of its history, Guinness produced only three variations of a single beer type: porter or stout (single, double or extra) and foreign stout for export.
 "Stout" originally referred to a beer's strength, but eventually shifted meaning toward body and colour.
 Porter was also referred to as "plain", as mentioned in the famous refrain of Flann O'Brien's poem "The Workman's Friend": "A pint of plain is your only man."

 Already one of the top-three British and Irish brewers, Guinness's sales soared from 350,000 barrels in 1868 to 779,000 barrels in 1876.
-In October 1886 Guinness became a public company and was averaging sales of 1.138 million barrels a year.
+In October 1886, Guinness became a public company and was averaging sales of 1.138 million barrels a year.
 This was despite the brewery's refusal to either advertise or offer its beer at a discount.
 Even though Guinness owned no public houses, the company was valued at £6 million and shares were 20 times oversubscribed, with share prices rising to a 60 per cent premium on the first day of trading.

 The breweries pioneered several quality control efforts.
 The brewery hired the statistician William Sealy Gosset in 1899, who achieved lasting fame under the pseudonym "Student" for techniques developed for Guinness, particularly Student's t-distribution and the even more commonly known Student's t-test.

 By 1900 the brewery was operating unparalleled welfare schemes for its 5,000 employees.
 By 1907 the welfare schemes were costing the brewery £40,000 a year, which was one-fifth of the total wages bill.
 The improvements were suggested and supervised by Sir John Lumsden.
 By 1914, Guinness was producing 2.652 million barrels of beer a year, which was more than double that of its nearest competitor Bass, and was supplying more than 10 per cent of the total UK beer market.